 Miniature flower pots were a fun, easy way to display our favorite veggies to snack on.
 My girls like to eat them without any dip, but it would be incredibly easy to add a little paper cup of ranch under the vegetables.

 My 9 year old is such a great baker, that I wouldn't even have had to help bake the cupcakes (though I did).
 Both girls had so much fun crushing the Oreo cookies for the dirt, and making the garden cupcake toppers.
 I guarantee we'll make these again soon.
+Here's the tutorial so you can do it, too!

 the girls also made miniature trifles with store bought components.
 Simple, fresh, and delicious.
 And I didn't have to lift a finger!